cypress-io/cypress/cypress/v1.0/documentation/1-Commands/47-type.md

 slug: type
-excerpt: Type into an element
+excerpt: Type into a DOM element

-Types into the current DOM subject.
+Types into the DOM element found in the previous command.

-Prior to typing, if the element isn't currently focused, Cypress will issue a [click](https://on.cypress.io/api/click) on the element, which will cause the element to receive focus.
+Prior to typing, if the DOM element isn't currently focused, Cypress will issue a [click](https://on.cypress.io/api/click) on the element, which will cause the element to receive focus.

 Text may include these special character sequences: